tjmahr/adventofcode20/README.md

 -   10a/b *Count subsets of numbers that keep the gap between successive numbers less than or equal to 3:* Math.
 -   11a/b *A Game of Life-like simulation:* Book-keeping.
 Recursion.
+-   12a/b *Moving a point around or along a vector:* Recursion.
+Math (rotation matrix).
+-   13a/b *Find bus arrival times:* Math (Chinese remainder theorem).

 By “book-keeping”, I mean basic programming where I keep track of some changing state like a position in a vector.